fadidevv/react-native-fblogin/README.md

 [![npm version](https://img.shields.io/npm/v/@fadidev/react-native-fblogin.svg?style=flat)](https://www.npmjs.com/package/@fadidev/react-native-fblogin)
 [![npm downloads](https://img.shields.io/npm/dm/@fadidev/react-native-fblogin.svg?style=flat-square)](https://www.npmjs.com/package/@fadidev/react-native-fblogin)

-React Native FB Login is fully IOS and Android compatible component without using any Facebook Native/Web SDK, allowing for Facebook Login integration in [React Native](https://facebook.github.io/react-native/) apps.
+React Native FB Login is fully IOS and Android compatible component without using any Facebook Native/Web SDK, allowing for Facebook Login integration in [React Native](https://facebook.github.io/react-native/) apps and it also supports responses like `username` which deprecated by Facebook.
 To use this component developers don't need to install any native sdks also don't need to import or link any sdks in IOS and Android from Facebook.
 This component is fully compatible and tested with all [React Native](https://facebook.github.io/react-native/) versions no more errors like other components and it is very easy to use.

 We use direct Facebook Graph API to prevent importing/linking Native SDK steps from Facebook.

+> 🚨**Update**: Fresh <b>v1.0.3</b> with many new features is ready, please upgrade now if you haven't via `npm or yarn`

 ## IOS/Android Preview